This degree explores the link between diet and health, as well as the psychological factors that can impact on our perception of nutrition.

-The challenge of mastering two subjects produces graduates who are well-prepared for the multidisciplinary challenges of the real-world, developing your skills in time management, organisation and self-motivation that employers value.
+Mastering two subjects together means you are well-prepared for the multidisciplinary challenges of the real world, developing the skills that employers value, such as:

 You will be part of the community in the two Schools that deliver your teaching: